buwilliams/rpcsql/README.md

 retrieve or mutate.

 ## Approach

+This project is a starting point for that solution.

 - Define a JSON data format which converts nicely to SQL
 - Create a small JS lib to interact with